CarlDownsOracle/oci-opentelemetry/oci-metrics-otel/README.md

 ## Overview

 Let's take a look at bringing Oracle Cloud Infrastructure (OCI)’s rich Metrics resources OpenTelemetry-compatible 3rd systems.
-The OpenTelemetry protocol allows you to characterize each metric using attributes, which is essential to aggregating and correlating data as needed for its monitoring, reporting, dashboards, and so on.

 This function sample shows how to perform simple JSON-to-JSON transformation of the OCI metric events to OpenTelemetry's protobuf messages.
 Transformed messages are then sent to an `OTEL Collector` using the http receiver (not grpc) as JSON.